mindwrapped/plagiarism-detector/README.md

 # Plagiarism Detector
-A plagiarism detector built using SageMaker and SKLearn.
+A plagiarism detector built for Udacity's Machine Learning Engineer Nanodegree using SageMaker and SKLearn.